KyleHollands/Data-Analytics-Cyclistic-Case-Study/README.md

 Security:

 Accessibility: The case study is being worked on through Visual Studio Code and R Studio, which is actively uploaded to GitHub, acting as a version control system.
-It could, hypothetically, be accessed and worked on by various parties that are part of the project.
+It could, hypothetically, be accessed and worked on by various parties that are part of the project as well.

 ● How did you verify the data’s integrity?